 DBCC INDEXDEFRAG defragments the leaf level of an index so that the physical order of the pages matches the left-to-right logical order of the leaf nodes, therefore improving index-scanning performance.

 DBCC INDEXDEFRAG also compacts the pages of an index, taking into consideration the fill factor specified when the index was created.
 Any empty pages created because of this compaction are removed.
-For more information, see Fill Factor.
+For more information, see Specify Fill Factor for an Index.

 If an index spans more than one file, DBCC INDEXDEFRAG defragments one file at a time.
 Pages do not migrate between files.